 So, based on the above formula, the ROE for Lattice Semiconductor is:

 The 'return' refers to a company's earnings over the last year.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.15.
+One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.36 in profit.

 Earnings growth is an important metric to consider when valuing a stock.
 The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
-By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
+This then helps them determine if the stock is placed for a bright or bleak future.
 If you're wondering about Lattice Semiconductor's's valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.

 Overall, we are quite pleased with Lattice Semiconductor's performance.
-In particular, it's great to see that the company is investing heavily into its business and along with a high rate of return, that has resulted in a sizeable growth in its earnings.
-That being so, a study of the latest analyst forecasts show that the company is expected to see a slowdown in its future earnings growth.
+Specifically, we like that the company is reinvesting a huge chunk of its profits at a high rate of return.
+This of course has caused the company to see substantial growth in its earnings.
+Having said that, the company's earnings growth is expected to slow down, as forecasted in the current analyst estimates.
 To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.